-Stipend Payments - HACC shall determine a budget on an annual basis for the YBPA Program.
-Stipends shall be paid by HACC to the YouthBuild Program who will provide a daily stipend to each participant assigned to a HACC development site or working directly with HACC staff.
+Stipend Payments - HACC shall determine a budget on an annual basis for the Small Business Opportunity Program and Workforce Development Center.
+Stipends shall be paid by HACC to the Small Business Opportunity Program and Workforce Development Center who will provide a daily stipend to each participant assigned to a HACC development site or working directly with HACC staff.
 The amount of the stipend shall be determined on an annual basis, but all interns shall receive the same amount.

 The stipend will not be included in the family's income.
-The stipend will be covered as part of the tuition package for YouthBuild and is intended to assist students with basic needs related to seeking and maintaining educational and career focused goals.
+The stipend will be covered as part of the tuition package and is intended to assist students with basic needs related to seeking and maintaining educational and career focused goals.